App version: 0.1.0

 Personal LoanPersonal Line of Credit

-Loan AmountFixed amount, typically up to $100,000You borrow what you need up to limit, which can be range from $100,000 to $500,000
+Loan AmountFixed amount, typically up to $100,000You borrow what you need up to limit, which is also typically up to $100,000

 Repayment TermsFixed monthly payments for a set periodRepayment amounts vary according to loan size and current interest rate